Constantine-Quantum-Tech/qff22-qrng/README.md

 - Save the bitstrings generated in tasks (2), (3), (5), and (6) on the hard drive.

-- The ideas of task (4) to improve the results can be classical or quantum.
+- The ideas of task (4) can be classical or quantum.

 - If you implemented multiple ideas in task (5), try to compare them and see which one works best and try to explain why.